John1s/CatFlip/README.md

     "UseInMemoryDb" : "true"

-For a SQLServer database a connection string must also be provided.
+For a SQLServer database set the UseInMemoryDb to false and set a connection string.

     "ConnectionStrings": {
       "UserDatabase": "Server=localhost,1433;Database=UserDb;User ID=sa;Password="